TonyMane/caddis/dada2_to_phyloseq.md

 The workflow assumes no prior knowledge of R. A few comments have been added that hopefully clarify what is happening.
 The samples (and their directory) are associated with n=12 amplicon sequences collected in April 2021.
-This is a subset of the original (n=95) sequences collected, and is meant to runner in quicker/faster fashion.
+This is a subset of the original (n=95) sequences collected, and is meant to run in quicker/faster fashion.
 However, the below commands can be run on any new data.
+Overall, this file is meant to familiarize one with the dada2 workflow.

 So, lets assume you have opened up an R-terminal.
 Its good to see whhat your current working directory is.
 In a unix terminal you would type 'pwd' (print working directory).
 In R, the quivalent is 'getwd()'.
 Type this in and see what happens.

 ```
->getwd()
+getwd()
 "/Users/stewartlab/"
 ```
 Your current directoy is "/Users/stewartlab/".